Kick-start your data science career in just 8 weeks

 is the average time it takes for a fellow to secure a job

 mentorship from a technical and commercial mentor

-We run four fellowships a year: spring (starting January), summer (starting in May) and autumn (starting in September and October).
+We run three fellowships a year: spring (starting January), summer (starting in May) and autumn (starting in September).
 Applications close three or four months before the next fellowship begins.

 If you’d like to be reminded when applications open – and get more news on the Faculty Fellowship – you can sign up to our mailing list below.

 Generally, our fellows are drawn from two groups: PhD and masters graduates looking to transition out of academia, and experienced software engineers looking to move into data science.